jeanslack/Videomass/README.md

 [![Build Status](https://travis-ci.org/jeanslack/Videomass.svg?branch=master)](https://travis-ci.org/jeanslack/Videomass)

-Videomass is a cross-platform GUI designed for [FFmpeg](https://www.ffmpeg.org/) enthusiasts who need to manage several custom profiles to automate their transcoding processes.
+Videomass is a cross-platform GUI designed for [FFmpeg](https://www.ffmpeg.org/) enthusiasts who need to manage custom profiles to automate transcoding processes.

-It is based on the advanced management of presets and profiles in order to use [FFmpeg](https://www.ffmpeg.org/) without limits of formats, codecs and commands.
+It is based on an advanced use of presets and profiles in order to use most of the [FFmpeg](https://www.ffmpeg.org/) commands without limits of formats and codecs.

-It features graphical tools for viewing, analyzing and processing multimedia streams and downloading videos.
+It features graphical tools for viewing, analyzing and processing multimedia streams and downloading videos via youtube-dl.

 Videomass is written in Python3 with the wxPython-Phoenix toolkit.